dannysofftie/uri-parser/README.md

-# Uri parser and query search parameter extracter for JavaScript
+# Uri parser and query param extracter for JavaScript
 A simple url parser in JavaScript

 1. Allows you to parse a url in conformance to WHATWG specs